tads-working-group/tads3-website/docs/adv3lite/extensions/brightness.md

 First, while the default implementation assumes that

-brightness will take on a value between 0 and 4, game code can override this to use a greater range of brightness values if they're needed.
+brightness will take on a value between 0 and 4, game code can override this to use a greater range of brightness values if they\'re needed.
 In
 particular:

 -   The default value of **brightnessOn** can be set to some value other than 3.
-- The value of **illuminationThreshold** can be set to some value other than 1, where illuminationThreshold is the available brightness that must be *exceeded* for a location or container to be considered sufficiently illuminated to ensure visibility (i.e. for the objVisible precondition to be satisifed).
+-   The value of **illuminationThreshold** can be set to some value other than 1, where illuminationThreshold is the available brightness that must be *exceeded* for a location or container to be considered sufficiently illuminated to ensure visibility (i.e. for the [objVisible]{.code} precondition to be satisifed).
 -   The value of **brightnessForReading** can be set to some value other than its default of 3, where brightnessForReading is the brightness that must be available to allow things to be read.

 Note that these are all properties of the Thing class, and so can be overridden on the Thing class and/or the Room class (which inherits from